venkatanna9/encephalopretest_revised/README.md

 # Part 1: git
 - fork this repository
 - create a branch, name it `exam/<your name>` (e.g. `exam/wrisher`)
-- edit this .md file, change "William Risher" to your name.
+- edit this .md file, change "Venkat Anna" to your name.
 - commit and push your changes to the remote

 # Part 2: python